cfu288/mere-medical/apps/docs/docs/getting-started/epic-setup.md

 Application Audience will be `Patients`.

+After selecting `Patients`, an `Automatic Client Distribution` option will appear.
+Select `USCDI v3`.
+Leave the `Use Case` as `General`.
+Once USCDI v3 is selected, a banner should appear that says **This app will be automatically downloaded to all qualifying customers upon marking it ready for production.** If this banner does not appear (or later disappears after changing your API selections), authentication will not work at most health systems.

 For Incoming API's, search for and select all the endpoints shown below with `left click + shift`.
 With all the endpoints selected, click on the `>>` button to add them to your selected list.

 Make sure you've selected the following: